MF Global execs can access insurance money -judge

-Former MF Global Holdings Ltd MFGLQ.PK Chief Executive Jon Corzine and other company officials won court permission to tap as much as $30 million of insurance money to defend lawsuits over the futures brokerage's collapse.
+April 10 Former MF Global Holdings Ltd Chief Executive Jon Corzine and other company officials won court permission to tap as much as $30 million of insurance money to defend lawsuits over the futures brokerage's collapse.

 Tuesday's decision by U.S. Bankruptcy Judge Martin Glenn in Manhattan is a defeat for former MF Global customers, who said the funds should be set aside for them, and not go to people they hold responsible for the company's bankruptcy.